Group 2: Peer Reviews.

 Group 2: stories returned, with corrections and provisional grades.

 This exercise will require some advance preparation on your part.
 I’d like you to try and listen in on a conversation, and then write down what the people involved are saying.
 This could be done in the bus, in a café, or even in your own home or flat.

 Try to be discreet.
 People don’t like to be spied on, as a rule, so you may have to try and memorise the dialogue rather than noting it down then and there.

 Don’t wait too long, though – the freshness of your memories will dissipate very quickly.

 - Bring along your written-out version of the conversation to class.

 - You may need to include some indications of where the conversation took place, but make them as brief as possible (as Hemingway does in “Hills Like White Elephants”).

 - Try instead to convey as much information as possible through the dialogue itself.

-- Group 4: Workshop Story Due.
-Bring enough copies for the entire class
+- Group 4: Workshop Stories Due.
+Bring enough copies for the whole class